If you remember nothing else:

 - Budget: 2-3x software costs for proper implementation and change management

 The resource ask should feel proportional to expected return.
-Asking for half a million to save 100 hours a month does not work.
-Asking for targeted investment to improve margin on your highest-volume process does.
+Asking for a massive budget to save a modest number of hours a month won’t fly.
+Asking for targeted investment to improve margin on your highest-volume process probably will.

 Your AI initiative competes for resources against every other investment the company could make.
 Sales expansion.
 Product development.
 Market entry.
 Process improvement.

-Win that competition by framing AI as the tool that makes those other investments work better.
+Win that competition by positioning AI as the tool that makes those other investments work better.
 Not a separate bet.
 An amplifier for what already matters.